hoangthangta/BSRBF_KAN/README.md

 * *spline_order*: The order of spline (default: 3).
 Use with bsrbf_kan and efficient_kan.
 * *num_grids*: The number of grids, equals grid_size + spline_order (default: 8).
 Use with fast_kan and faster_kan.
 * *device*: use "cuda" or "cpu".
+* *n_examples*: the number of examples in the training set used for training (default: -1, mean use all training data)

 ## Commands
 ```python run.py --mode "train" --ds_name "mnist" --model_name "bsrbf_kan" --epochs 15 --batch_size 64 --n_input 784 --n_hidden 64 --n_output 10 --grid_size 5 --spline_order 3```